unknown321/wampy/USAGE.md

 Reboot the device.
 I suppose that happens because of opengl texture unloading (or a memory leak:).

-### Buttons are not pressed after a single tap
+### Some buttons are not pressed after a single tap

 Tap that button twice.
-This is a bug.
+This is a rarely encountered bug, please report if you encounter it frequently.

 ## Using Wampy